peter-joseph-isaac/wordpress-analytics-plugin/README.md

 **Version:** 1.0
 **License:** GPL2

-A lightweight WordPress plugin that tracks post views and displays them in a clean, interactive analytics dashboard inside the WordPress admin area — powered by Chart.js.
+A lightweight WordPress plugin that tracks post views and displays them in a clean, interactive analytics dashboard inside the WordPress admin area.
+Powered by Chart.js.

 ## 🧩 Features
 - Automatically tracks individual post views.